HangfireIO/Hangfire.Documentation/configuration/using-sql-server-with-msmq.rst

 .. admonition:: This extension will be deprecated soon
   :class: warning

   Hangfire.SqlServer 1.7.X versions have long-polling feature implemented when using the `recommended settings <https://docs.hangfire.io/en/latest/configuration/using-sql-server.html#configuration>`_ with the latest schema version.
 Additional technology like MSMQ complicates the application infrastructure, additional storage like MSMQ brings consistency issues on data loss, and MSMQ itself is a complicated technology, especially with DTC transactions.
-Therefore, the number of disadvantages outweight all the advantages of using this extension.
+Therefore, the number of disadvantages outweigh all the advantages of using this extension.

 `Hangfire.SqlServer.MSMQ <https://www.nuget.org/packages/Hangfire.SqlServer.MSMQ/>`_ extension changes the way Hangfire handles job queues.
 Default :doc:`implementation <using-sql-server>` uses regular SQL Server tables to organize queues, and this extensions uses transactional MSMQ queues to process jobs.
 Please note that starting from 1.7.0 it's possible to use ``TimeSpan.Zero`` as a polling delay in Hangfire.SqlServer, so think twice before using MSMQ.